What is the right size guitar for your child?

 It’s fair to assume that when most people who aren’t familiar with guitar hear guitars referenced as a quarter or half size they are assuming this is the actual size of the guitar from headstock to bottom of the guitar body.

 You might be thinking, 1/2 size doesn’t look exactly half the distance between the nut and bridge as a full-size guitar, and you would be correct.
 These numbers aren’t based on actual sizes and are simply used to differentiate between the available sizes.

 Aside from a child’s ability to reach all of the strings and play comfortably, scale length also governs the tension of the strings.

-The term neck profile refers to the shape of the back of the neck.
-The neck profile plays a large role in how easily a person can wrap their hands around the guitar’s neck.
-Typical options include C, V, and U shaped necks with C being the narrowest of the three and as a result more ideally suited to smaller hands.
+The term neck profile refers to the shape of the back of the neck which plays a large role in how easily a person can wrap their hands around the guitar’s neck.
+Typical options include C, V, and U-shaped necks with C being the narrowest of the three and as a result more ideally suited to smaller hands.

 While ‘neck profile’ is often a consideration for full size and top-line guitars, in the case of children’s guitars this is less likely to be listed as a specification.
-In this case, if your child has the opportunity to play the guitar before purchase, check the neck profile against other models and compare.
+In this case, I’d recommend (if ordering sight unseen) that you check with the retailer then the neck profile is a thin C shape.
+If your child has the opportunity to play the guitar prior to purchase, check the neck profile against other models and compare.

 Other Considerations when Buying a guitar for Your Child